tesseract-one/Avalanche.swift/README.md

 ### Calling APIs

 The APIs are accessible fields on an Avalanche instance (info, health, etc.).
-Here is an example for a "info.getNetworkID" method call.
+Here is an example for a `info.getNetworkID` method call.
 The methods in the library are identical to the methods described in the main API [documentation](https://docs.avax.network/build/avalanchego-apis):

 ```Swift
 let ava = Avalanche(url: URL(string: "https://api.avax-test.network")!, network: .test)